cleanlab/ood-detection-benchmarks/README.md

 For our experiments, we use [AutoGluon's ImagePredictor](https://auto.gluon.ai/dev/tutorials/image_prediction/beginner.html) for image classification which requires the training, validation, and test datasets to be image files.

-Links below to download the datasets in PNG format for AutoGluon:
+Links below to download the training and test datasets in PNG format:

 - **cifar-10** and **cifar-100**:
   https://github.com/knjcode/cifar2png